pavanvyn/quadruple-stability/README.md

     # returns True if stable, False if unstable

-If this classification model is used for research, please cite our paper - _link_
+If these classification models are used for research, please cite our papers - https://ui.adsabs.harvard.edu/abs/2023arXiv230109930V/abstract (mlp_model_2p2.pkl and mlp_model_3p1.pkl).

 Enjoy classifying!